-Polylactic acid or polyactide (PLA) is a biodegradable and bioactive polyester made up of lactic acid building blocks.
-It was first discovered in 1932 by Wallace Carothers by heating lactic acid under vacuum while removing condensed water.
+Polylactic acid or polylactide (PLA) is a biodegradable and bioactive polyester made up of lactic acid building blocks.
+It was first discovered in 1932 by Wallace Carothers by heating lactic acid under a vacuum while removing condensed water.
 During the early times, only low-density PLA was produced.
-By using lactide as a raw material and through the process of ring-opening polymerization, a high-density version of PLA was finally developed.
+By using lactide as raw material and through the process of ring-opening polymerization, a high-density version of PLA was finally developed.

 Early applications of high-density PLA were mostly limited to biomedical areas due to its ability to be safely absorbed biologically.
-Over the past decades, the development of economical production methods and a rising environmental consciousness in consumers lead to the widespread use of PLA as packaging material for consumer goods.
-PLA is manufactured from renewable sources and is compostable, addressing problems in solid waste disposal and lessening our dependence on petroleum-based raw materials.
+Over the past decades, the development of economic production methods and a rising environmental consciousness in consumers lead to the widespread use of PLA as packaging material for consumer goods.
+PLA is manufactured from renewable sources and is compostable, addressing problems in the solid waste disposal and lessening our dependence on petroleum-based raw materials.
 It is currently the second most produced and consumed bioplastic in the world in terms of volume.

-To better understand ThermoPlastic Polyurethane (TPU) and its usability, it may be worthwhile to look at its functional ancestor – ThermoPlastic Elastomer (TPE).
+To better understand Thermoplastic Polyurethane (TPU) and its usability, it may be worthwhile to look at its functional ancestor – Thermoplastic Elastomer (TPE).
 Until a few years ago, TPE was the material of choice when printing flexible materials.

 TPU is the newer and firmer variant of TPE.
 By combining both low polarity segments (or soft segments) and high polarity segments (or hard segments) into a single polymer chain, TPU delivers a better combination of elasticity, rigidity, and flexibility.
 The resulting product has a slightly higher shore hardness of 94A, making it easier for the 3D printing extruder mechanism to handle.